Entering the labour market with a disability and/or chronic disease

-Entering the labour market and finding the job that fits you can be challenging, sometimes even more so when you have exceptional needs and abilities due to a disability or to a chronic disease or health condition.
+Entering the labour market and finding the job that fits you can be challenging, sometimes even more so when you have certain needs and abilities due to a disability or a chronic disease or health condition.

-This workshop addresses the challenges specific to finding and applying for a job for a student with a disability, a chronic disease or health condition – ranging from recognizing your personal competencies, to identifying job opportunities that fit your unique needs, abilities and talents, and the job application process.
-And most importantly: to find a job you really like and fits you!
+This training addresses the challenges of finding and applying for a job for a student with a disability, a chronic disease or a health condition – from recognizing your competencies to identifying job opportunities that fit your needs, abilities and talents, and the job application process.
+And most importantly: to find a job you like and fits you!

-- How do I approach finding a job that fits me, matching with my personal needs and abilities?
+• How do I approach finding a job that fits me and matches my personal needs and abilities?

-- When I apply for a position, should I mention in my application letter or CV that I have dyslexia?
+• When I apply for a position, should I mention in my application letter or CV that I have a disability?

-- What do I have to disclose about my different ability and what not?
+• What do I need to disclose about my abilities and what not?
 And when?

-- And what about my legal rights regarding employer’s adaptations to the working environment?
+• And what about my legal rights regarding the employer’s adaptations to the working environment?

-There are no ready-made answers to most of these questions, but in this workshop we will give you tools to determine what works for you in your specific situation.
-We also offer the opportunity to exchange experiences with other students during this workshop.
+There are no ready-made answers to most of these questions, but in this training, we will give you tools to determine what works for you in your specific situation.
+We also offer the opportunity to exchange experiences with other students during this training.

-• Gain insight in the job application process.
+• Gain insight into the job application process and discuss which challenges you can face during this process.

 • Get to recognize your distinguishing talents and competencies as an employee.